Club: Ceará SC & Fortaleza EC | Opening: 1973 | Capacity: 63,903 seats

 History and description

-Arena Castelão, originally called Estádio Governador Plácido Aderaldo Castelo, opened on the 11th of November 1973 with a match between Ceará and Fortaleza (0-0).
+Arena Castelão, originally called Estádio Governador Plácido Aderaldo Castelo, opened on 11 November 1973 with a match between Ceará and Fortaleza (0-0).

 The stadium was built at the initiative of state governor Plácido Castelo, after whom the stadium got subsequently named.
 It soon got referred to as Castelão though, after the area it stands in.